salimaiman/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-This repo contains my projects or my study result about Natural Language Processing
+This repo contains my projects or my study results about Natural Language Processing